Transit can be the difference between having a business idea and having a business launch.

-Growing up without a car in Section 8 housing outside of Seattle, I know firsthand how inadequate transit options can impact low-income communities.
-If you don’t have a car, which an estimated 94% of welfare recipients don’t, then you have to rely on public transit, bikes, or your own two feet.
+I know firsthand how poor transit options can impact low-income communities.
+I grew up without a car in low-income housing outside of Seattle.
+If you don’t have a car, which 94% of welfare recipients don’t, then you have to rely on public transit, bikes, or your own two feet.
 For my family and neighbors, it turned simple trips into treks:

 - It turned a one way 4.5 miles, 15-minute drive into a two hour and three bus commute to a minimum wage job.